omatech/imaginator-node/README.md

 ## TBD

-Load images with an ID from Amazon S3 or filesystem Improve caching headers
+- Load original images with an ID through an API
+- Improve caching headers
+- Use sharp cache to cache already resized images

 ## Based on tutorial from
 https://malcoded.com/posts/nodejs-image-resize-express-sharp/